ApexDevelopment/debates/README.md

 `CommandParseResult` has only two members, `results` and `command`.
 The `results` object is the same as the one described above. `command` is the instance of `Command` that was parsed.

 ## Roadmap
-Debates needs fleshing out.
-The following are features that are not yet supported, but that I am working on:
-- [ ] Support for setting default values for arguments
+Debates is now as feature-complete as I originally intended it to be.
+Feature releases are not expected for the forseeable future.
+If you would like a new feature, please request it on the GitHub issues page.

 Complete:
 - [x] Option grouping (e.g. `-abcd` == `-a -b -c -d`)
+- [x] Support for setting default values for arguments
 - [x] A method for generating a help string from a command
 - [x] Support for options which take values `--like=this` (does not use the equals sign)
 - [x] Support for string arguments provided in quotes `"like this"` (currently only supported in option arguments, unsure if I will go any further)